-WHOOP's Strain metric specifically measures the cardiovascular load on the body.
-In other words, Strain is directly influenced by elevating the heart rate.
+WHOOP's Strain metric specifically measures cardiovascular load on the body.
+This means that Strain is directly influenced by Heart Rate (HR) elevation.

 Cardiovascular vs. Muscular Endurance